nesi/puppet-puppet/README.markdown

 * **hiera_config_file**: Sets the path to the file to the hiera configuration in `puppet.conf`.
 The default is `/etc/puppet/hiera.yaml`.
 * **hiera_datadir**: Sets the path to the directory that holds the Hiera data store.
 The default is `/etc/puppet/hiradata`.
 * **hiera_config_source**: If this is set, the string given will be used as a puppet file source for the yaml configuration.
 The default is `undef` which will use the minimal bootstrap template.
+* **hiera_config_content**: If this is set, the string given will be used as a puppet file content for the yaml configuration.
+The default is `undef` which will use the minimal bootstrap template.
 * **hiera_backend**: Sets which back-end format for the Hiera data store, which can either be `yaml` or `json`.
 The default is `yaml`.
 * **hiera_hierarchy**: A list of lists used to create the base Hiera hierarchy.

 ## The `puppet::master` class

-**NOTE:** This class depends on the [Puppetlabs Apache Puppet Module](https://github.com/puppetlabs/puppetlabs-apache) and it's dependencies.
+This class depends on the [Puppetlabs Apache Puppet Module](https://github.com/puppetlabs/puppetlabs-apache) and it's dependencies.
+Check the [puppetmaster test script](tests/puppetmaster.pp) for more details.

+This class can be set up to work with the [Puppetlabs PuppetDB Module](https://github.com/puppetlabs/puppetlabs-puppetdb), check the [puppetmaster with puppetdb test script](tests/pm_with_puppetdb.pp) for more details.

 This class installs a Puppetmaster on [Passenger](https://www.phusionpassenger.com/) under [Apache](http://apache.org/) with all the recommended settings.
+However it may not be entirely compatible with [Apache 2.4](http://httpd.apache.org/docs/2.4/).

 ### Parameters